-At the end of 2023, the implementation of EU Directive 2022/2523 to ensure global minimum taxation (the Minimum Tax Directive) was adopted by the Federal Council in the form of the Minimum Tax Act (MinStG).
+At the end of 2023, the implementation of EU Directive 2022/2523 to ensure global minimum taxation (so-called Minimum Taxation Directive), the Minimum Tax Act (MinStG) was passed in the Federal Council.

-The Act provides for a mandatory exemption from the recognition and measurement of deferred taxes resulting from the application of this Act, foreign minimum tax laws based on the Minimum Tax Directive or the OECD model rules on which it is based.
-The exception corresponds to the exception in IAS 12.4A and is intended to reduce the complexity of the German Minimum Tax Act and prevent any disadvantages for HGB accountants.

-In order to ensure a minimum level of transparency and information for users of the financial statements, a new disclosure requirement has been created for the notes, in which the actual tax expense or tax income for the financial year must be disclosed.
+The Act provides for a mandatory exemption from the recognition and measurement of deferred taxes resulting from the application of this Act, foreign minimum tax laws based on the Minimum Taxation Guidelines or the OECD model rules on which they are based.
+The exception corresponds to the exception in IAS 12.4A and is intended to reduce the complexity of the Minimum Tax Act and prevent any disadvantages for HGB accountants.
+In order to ensure a minimum level of transparency and information for users of financial statements, a new disclosure requirement has been created for the notes, in which the actual tax expense or tax income for the financial year must be disclosed.

-The Hauck Aufhäuser Lampe Group is to be included in the minimum taxation calculations (Pillar 2) of the FOSUN Group with Hauck Aufhäuser Lampe Privatbank AG as well as with the companies which, directly or indirectly through the shareholding structure, always have a shareholding of > 50 percent.
+The Hauck Aufhäuser Lampe Group is to be included in the minimum taxation calculations (Pillar 2) of the FOSUN Group together with Hauck Aufhäuer Lampe Privatbank AG and the companies that always have a shareholding of > 50 percent directly or indirectly through the shareholding chain.

-The FOSUN Group is covered by this new tax legislation with entities in numerous different jurisdictions.
-The legislation was enacted in certain countries, including Germany, only shortly before the reporting date.
+The FOSUN Group falls within the scope of this new tax legislation with entities in numerous different jurisdictions.
+In certain countries, including Germany, the legislation was only enacted shortly before the reporting date.
 The Group is therefore still in the process of assessing the potential risk of a possible additional minimum tax.